 Disruption: Digital has disrupted many businesses so far who did not take it seriously like Blockbuster, Kodak, Borders and brought new leaders on the horizon like Airbnb, Uber, Netflix, Spotify.

-Employee driven: Digital Transformation will be successful only when employees are involved, educated and empowered to enhance the customer experience.
+Employee-driven: Digital Transformation will be successful only when employees are involved, educated and empowered to enhance the customer experience.

 Fail Fast: Digital is all about deploying quick PoCs and check the outcome.
-If it does not work then drop the concept/idea and move on to new one.
+If it does not work then drop the concept/idea and move on to a new one.
 Be prepared to change the pace or direction as necessary.

 Growth Hacking: Focuses on building products that fit the market needs, with a viral push to market with a very simple idea & all the digital tools like email, tweets, blogs.
 Zynga used FB alerts and online adverts while DropBox offered extra storage space for referring friends for growth.